virejdasani/Make-Java-Easy/README.md

 - This is a way to make java easy for beginners.

 ### Example
-- This is a common way to getinput from users in the terminal with Java:
+- This is a common way to get input from users in the terminal with Java:
 ```
 // Import library
         import java.util.Scanner;